Know Associate Personality Styles To Increase Retail Holiday Sales

 The Expressive personality is the natural spark plug for your crew.
 Their focus on being in the moment will bring joy to your whole store.

-Give your Expressive employee the cheerleader role and have them help create a light and happy spirit in your store.
+• Give your Expressive employees the cheerleader role and have them help create a light and happy spirit in your store.

-These are the possibilities for human beings.
-Get them actively involved in ideas like how to bundle different products together to get more merchandise out the door.
-Make sure they see every new product because they'll find ways to pair new things with older merchandise and sell both.
+• These are the possibilities for human beings.
+Get them actively involved in ideas like bundling different products together to get more merchandise out the door.
+Ensure they see every new product because they'll find ways to pair new things with older merchandise and sell both.

-Put them in charge of a possibility board where they cut out or post good or affirmative messages, such as customer letters and printouts of social media.
+• Put them in charge of a possibility board where they can cut out or post positive or affirmative messages, such as customer letters and social media printouts.

-Don't give them mundane tasks.
+• Don't give them mundane tasks.
 Their power is in their fearlessness to meet new people; like the Driver, don't waste them behind the register.
-Those two personality styles tend to be the most confident personality styles and their leadership styles are the most likely to build relationships with shoppers.
+Those two personality styles tend to be the most confident, and their leadership styles are the most likely to build relationships with shoppers.

 THE AMIABLE